Securing Cars by Using a Dashcam in Saudi

 Well, accidents happen all the time, but that doesn’t mean you should be paying for others’ mistakes.
 When you have irrefutable evidence, like a dashcam recording, you can:

 - Prove an accident was not your fault.

-- Settle Najm post accidents procedures faster in your favor, meaning less hassle and expense for you.
+- Settle Najm post-accident procedures faster in your favor, meaning less hassle and expense for you.

-- Most importantly, dashcam’s footage protects you against false accusations or any insurance fraud that could make your car insurance rates go up drastically.
+- Most importantly, dashcam footage protects you against false accusations or any insurance fraud that could make your car insurance rates go up drastically.

 Aside from keeping car insurance affordable and your NCD (no claims discount).
-Dashcams can also help in reducing car accidents rates since more drivers are aware that their behavior is being monitored.
+Dashcams can also help in reducing car accident rates since more drivers are aware that their behavior is being monitored.